Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 Tom Savage hits head on ground, appears to have seizure while ref looks on, comes back in the game 5 minutes later. https://t.co/gW9lYxDIwQ2017-12-10 19:14:04

 Undeniably dazed, Savage went to the sideline only to be cleared by doctors.
 The quarterback's involuntary reaction to the hit speaks for itself.
-There's absolutely no reason why he should have returned to the contest.
+There's absolutely no reason he should have returned to the contest.

 But he did, only to be pulled from the game a second time because concerns lingered about his safety, per the Houston Chronicle's Aaron Wilson: